So you're thinking about switching to AT&T.

 - You must trade in your current smartphone, and it must have a minimum trade value of $10.

 - You must purchase a new device on the AT&T Next plan.
-This is a lease program which allows you to make installment payments over 30 months and gives you the option to upgrade after a certain amount is paid off.
+This is a lease program that allows you to make installment plan payments over 30 months and gives you the option to upgrade after a certain amount is paid off.

 - You must turn the final bill from your old carrier into AT&T within 60 days, and your old carrier must confirm that it's been paid.
 The bill must be connected to the smartphone you're trading in.

 If you don't owe anything on your old phone or you're not under contract, you won't be eligible for this offer.
-Payment is made in the form of a prepaid Visa debit card and will be equal to the amount you owed on your final bill or $650, whichever is less.
+Payment is made in the form of a prepaid Visa debit card and will be equal to the amount you owed on your final bill or $650 (minus your trade-in credit), whichever is less.

 Switching from Verizon to AT&T